PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter1.md

 - **Verification Schedule**: Provide a timeline for verification activities and milestones.
 - **Documentation**: Outline the documentation required to support verification activities and results.

-**Importance**: The HVerP ensures that the software design is verified to meet all specified requirements, thereby ensuring the quality and reliability of the software.
+**Importance**: The HVerP ensures that the hardware design is verified to meet all specified requirements, thereby ensuring the quality and reliability of the hardware.

-## SOFTWARE CONFIGURATION MANAGEMENT PLAN (HCMP)
+## HARDWARE CONFIGURATION MANAGEMENT PLAN (HCMP)

-**Description**: The HCMP outlines the processes and procedures for managing the configuration of software throughout its lifecycle.
+**Description**: The HCMP outlines the processes and procedures for managing the configuration of hardware throughout its lifecycle.

 **Key Elements**: